Mosesmungai/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: 'I’m an upcoming-pasionate web developer,'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+      This is my info—I’m sharing it all with ya’ll to impress you with all the devoted work I’ve done in the past few months.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles:
       self: